anddimario/stiva/README.md

-Multisite cms on aws lambda, dynamodb and s3
+Multisite serverless cms with dynamodb, lambda and s3

 ### Features
-- serverless
+- serverless (aws lambda, dynamodb and s3)
 - multiple site backend
 - manage users, contents and images
+- dynamic content based on configuration
 - basic vue fe as example for a site
 - uploads on s3